wdtio/wdt-recipes/recipes/powershell.md

 ---
 Windows PowerShell is a task automation and configuration management framework from Microsoft built on .NET framework.
 It provides a variety of tools for facilitating machine management.

-1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already.
+1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already
 2. [Create](inbound_timer.html) a new inbound timer
-3. Copy the URL of this new timer.
+3. Copy the URL of this new timer
-4. Extend the job to send a kick to the URL copied from step 3.
+4. Extend the job to send a kick to the URL copied from step 3

 Now every time the script is run, WDT should receive an inbound kick and dispatch an alert when the kick is not received.